-The Vice President of Student Affairs, Kevin Abel, serves as the Title IX Coordinator and oversees implementation of this policy.
+The Vice President for Culture & Community, Dr. Vannee Cao-Nguyen, serves as the Title IX Coordinator and oversees implementation of this policy.
 The Title IX Coordinator has the primary responsibility for coordinating Spring Hill College's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent sexual harassment, and retaliation prohibited under this policy.